-- Evidence from the unrelated 3rd party demonstrating source of investment, amount of investment within a 0.5-mile radius of the proposed site, and timeline for completion - Description and location of improvements on site map
+- Evidence from the unrelated 3rd party demonstrating source of investment, amount of investment, and timeline for completion. - Description and location of improvements on site map.

 IX.
 COMMUNITY TRANSFORMATION

 Applicants are ineligible to claim points in Community Transformation if claiming points in Stable Communities or Community Designations.